ritz-dev/tree_circle_progress/README.md

 The `TreeCirclePointProgressCard` widget provides a visual representation of tree planting progress.
 It features:
 - A circular progress indicator that animates automatically.
-- A central tree image that changes based on progress (from seedling to full tree).
+- A central tree image that changes based on progress (from seedling to full tree), loaded from a specified asset package.
 - Play/pause controls for the animation.
 - Display of planted trees and remaining points.